 Less Options and Liquid Restrictions

 I like wearing smart clothes on a night out, so I’ll have to choose wisely (or just roll tighter).
 Also, the rules on liquids are very strict worldwide for carry-on luggage.
-I still really miss the sacrifice of my favourite aftershave, so I’ll give a top secret to my male readers: “La Roue de la Fortune,” number 10 by Dolce and Gabanna.
+I still really miss the sacrifice of my favourite aftershave, so I’ll give a top-secret to my male readers: “La Roue de la Fortune,” number 10 by Dolce and Gabanna.
 It turns women into beasts.

 Thank me later.

 That’s pretty much it.
 I’m committing to 3 months and I’ll see how I cope.
 I’m travelling with a 30 litre back pack now – I met a girl last night who has 30 litres just for her makeup and cosmetics!
-I may treat myself and upgrade to a 40 litre with extra volume, advice welcome!
+I may treat myself and upgrade to a 40 litre with extra volume, advice is welcome!
 Simon and Erin write a really helpful post on the same thing, they’ve been doing this for 26 months now and they swear by it.

 Have you ever made this transition?
 Or are you one of these crazy 8 stone, petite ladies who carry around a backpack bigger than your actual body?
-Any tips, or 40 litre sacks recommendations would come in very handy.
+Any tips or 40-litre sacks recommendations would come in very handy.
 Thanks 🙂